cgcarlosg/Telegram-Bot/README.md

 Stop the program with: "Ctrl + C" (Windows or Linux) / "Command + C"(Apple)

 ## 📝 How to interact with the bot?
-When the program is running go to your page of telegram
+After doing the sutup go to your page of telegram

 Search for: @capstone2020Bot